2021 Greece wildfires: Investigation of causes

-As of the 8th August, 5 people have been arrested for arson in the respective areas of Perama, Kalamata, Messenia, Petroupoli and Philopappou.
-On the 9th August, the prosecutor of Greece's Supreme Court, Vassilios I. Pliotas, called for an investigation into a possible organized arson plot on the part of a “deliberate organized criminal activity” that may have been behind the fires which torched several regions of Greece.
+As of 8 August, 5 people have been arrested for arson in the respective areas of Perama, Kalamata, Messenia, Petroupoli and Philopappou.
+On 9 August, the prosecutor of Greece's Supreme Court, Vassilios I. Pliotas, called for an investigation into a possible organized arson plot on the part of a "deliberate organized criminal activity" that may have been behind the fires which torched several regions of Greece.

-As of the 9th of August, police has arrested 19 people in different places in Greece for attempted arson.
+As of 9 August, police has arrested 19 people in different places in Greece for attempted arson.

-As of the 10th of August, 3 suspected arsonists have been remanded in custody: two Greek men, one for an arson at Petroupoli and the other for an arson at Kryoneri and an Afghan woman for an arson at the Pedion tou Areos.
-As of the 12th of August, the number of arrests made by Hellenic Police for arson and negligence causing these wildfires had increased to 118.
-Minister Michalis Chrisochoidis said the special prosecutor was “already cooperating closely and regularly” with the fire department and the police “for the in-depth investigation of the causes of all the large fires which have broken out this year.”
-Commenting on another fire that had started south of Athens, the minister added, “And all this because, according to witnesses, the fire was due to the use of a flare by one or more” people.
+As of 10 August, 3 suspected arsonists have been remanded in custody: two Greek men, one for an arson at Petroupoli and the other for an arson at Kryoneri and an Afghan woman for an arson at the Pedion tou Areos.
+As of 12 August, the number of arrests made by Hellenic Police for arson and negligence causing these wildfires had increased to 118.
+Minister Michalis Chrisochoidis said the special prosecutor was "already cooperating closely and regularly" with the fire department and the police "for the in-depth investigation of the causes of all the large fires which have broken out this year."
+Commenting on another fire that had started south of Athens, the minister added, "And all this because, according to witnesses, the fire was due to the use of a flare by one or more" people.

 In mid August, a 14 year old boy was arrested by police after they had tracked his movements through video footage.
 He confessed to police of starting 9 devastating fires in the Phthiotis region, however police suspect him of starting a total of 14.
-He travelled from location to location starting these fires on his bicycle from the 5th August to the 17th August.
+He travelled from location to location starting these fires on his bicycle from 5 August to 17 August.

 In 2007, the IPCC Fourth Assessment Report said that "Warmer, drier conditions will lead to more frequent and prolonged droughts, as well as to a longer fire season and increased fire risk, particularly in the Mediterranean region."
 The fires were some of several extreme weather events around the world in 2021.